edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 Apache Tika was the only tool that identified both files as Android packages.
 Siegfried (which uses the [PRONOM](https://www.nationalarchives.gov.uk/PRONOM/Default.aspx) format signatures) identified one file as a regular ZIP file, and the other one as a [Java Archive](https://en.wikipedia.org/wiki/JAR_(file_format)).
 Since the Android package format is based on the Java Archive format (which is in turn a subset of the ZIP format) this result is not necessarily wrong, but it lacks specificity.
 At the time of writing, the [PRONOM](https://www.nationalarchives.gov.uk/PRONOM/Default.aspx) technical registry does not have an entry for the Android package format[^6], so this result is not surprising.

-## Android package metadata extraction
+## Android package metadata

 To ensure long-term access, it is vital that an archived app installer is accompanied by [preservation metadata](https://en.wikipedia.org/wiki/Preservation_metadata) about the technical environment that is needed to render it.
 At the very minimum this would include details about the required Android version(s), hardware features, and shared software libraries.
 This information (and much more) is stored in an Android Package's [App Manifest](https://developer.android.com/guide/topics/manifest/manifest-intro).
 The App Manifest is stored in a [binary XML](https://en.wikipedia.org/wiki/Binary_XML) format for which [no publicly available documentation exists](https://reverseengineering.stackexchange.com/questions/21806/where-is-android-binary-xml-format-documented).
 This makes reading it somwhat challenging, although [various software solutions for decoding the App Manifest exist](https://stackoverflow.com/q/4191762/1209004).

+## Extraction of App Manifest

 [Apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer.html), which is part of [Android Studio](https://developer.android.com/studio/), is the officially supported tool by Google for this.However, running apkanalyzer only resulted in a sequence of Java exceptions for me[^4].
 Besides, it's not entirely clear if the [terms and conditions](https://developer.android.com/studio/terms.html) of Android Studio permit is use in an archival workflow[^5].
 I eventually found [Androguard](https://github.com/androguard/androguard), which is a Python-based tool that is primarily aimed at reverse-engineering Android apps.
 Using the command below, it will extract and decode an APK's app manifest, resulting in a human-readable XML file:

 ```bash
 androguard axml com.Triplee.TripleeSocial.apk -o arize-android.xml